NYCPlanning/anex-summit-2024-demo-/README.md

 1. Download all source data from their Open Data pages by navigating to `Export` -> `Download file`.
 Depending on the dataset, either download a CSV or a GeoJSON file.

-2. Move the downloaded csv file to `data/source_data/`
+2. Rename the downloaded files to remove the dates and move them to `data/source_data/`

 3. Run a python script to load all source data into a database: